Work with File Systems on Oracle Linux

 • The MBR stores partition information at the beginning of a disk and is limited to four primary partitions.

 • One of the four partitions can be designated as an extended partition.
-This partition can then be subdivided into multiple logical partitions.
+We can then subdivide the extended partition into multiple logical partitions.

 4. Enter p, followed by the number 1 for the first primary partition.